Amazon Web Services

 permission as a security measure.

-Data Analysis with Amazon HealthOmics
+Setting Up Data Analysis with Amazon HealthOmics

 Creating an Execution Role